paritytech/substrate-connect/packages/connect/README.md

 );
 ```

+### Connecting to a Parachain

-In order to connect to a parachain, you must first instantiate the relay chain
-this parachain is connected to, then instantiate the parachain on the same
-relay chain.
-The following example connects to a parachain of the Westend test
+To connect to a parachain, you must first instantiate the relay chain this parachain is connected to, and then instantiate the parachain on the same relay chain.
+The following example connects to a parachain of the Westend test network:
-network:

 ```js
 import { createScClient, WellKnownChain } from '@substrate/connect';